SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 or to a constant (in which case it can't be modified):

 .. testcode:: stringMutability
+   :compile: true

    -> var variableString = "Horse"
-   << // variableString : String = "Horse"
    -> variableString += " and carriage"
-   /> variableString is now \"\(variableString)\"
-   </ variableString is now "Horse and carriage"
+   // variableString is now "Horse and carriage"
    ---
    -> let constantString = "Highlander"
-   << // constantString : String = "Highlander"
    -> constantString += " and another Highlander"
-   !! <REPL Input>:1:16: error: left side of mutating operator isn't mutable: 'constantString' is a 'let' constant !! constantString += " and another Highlander"
+   !$ error: left side of mutating operator isn't mutable: 'constantString' is a 'let' constant !! constantString += " and another Highlander"
    !! ~~~~~~~~~~~~~~ ^
-   !! <REPL Input>:1:1: note: change 'let' to 'var' to make it mutable !! let constantString = "Highlander"
+   !$ note: change 'let' to 'var' to make it mutable !! let constantString = "Highlander"
    !! ^~~
    !! var
    // this reports a compile-time error - a constant string cannot be modified

+.. assertion:: stringMutability-ok
+   :compile: true

+   -> var variableString = "Horse"
+   -> variableString += " and carriage"
+   /> variableString is now \"\(variableString)\"
+   </ variableString is now "Horse and carriage"

 .. note::